nervosnetwork/ckb-light-client/README.md

 3. Run light client

-Copy `config.toml` to a new folder, if you want to connect to the full node you just build in step 1, modify the `bootnodes` section's peer address to full node peer's ip (should be 127.0.0.1 if you run the full node on localhost) and peer id.
+Copy the `ckb-light-client` binary and `config/testnet.toml` to a new folder, if you want to connect to the full node you just build in step 1, modify the `bootnodes` section's peer address to full node peer's ip (should be 127.0.0.1 if you run the full node on localhost) and peer id.

-start light client
+Start light client:
 ```
-RUST_LOG=info,ckb_light_client=trace ./ckb-light-client run --config-file ./config.toml
+RUST_LOG=info,ckb_light_client=info ./ckb-light-client run --config-file ./testnet.toml
 ```

 ## RPC